mrtfog/Readme/README.md

 - 📫 How to reach me? 👉 **https://www.linkedin.com/in/martin-fogliacco/**

+- ⚡ Fun fact: **I consider in-line code is essential to have a clean and readable code.**

+- 🙋‍♂️ About me
+Hello!
+I am Martin Fogliacco, Full Stack Developer and Informatic Technician, specializated and passionate with Front End Development.
-- ⚡ Fun fact: **I am a proactive person, and very capable to do teamworks and establish a good communication.
-Besides, i prioritize task resolutions, and i am constantly motivated to improve and make a personal growth of my skills.**
+I am a proactive person, and highly capable to do teamworks and establish a good communication.
+Besides, i prioritize task resolutions, and i am constantly motivated to improve and make a growth of my skills.

 <h3 align="left">Connect with me:</h3>
 <p align="left">